apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 Refer to `Requests vs. Responses`_ for more information on determining the context in which the transaction's URL is evaluated.

+This condition is *deprecated* as of ATS v7.1.x, please use e.g. %{URL:PATH}
+or %{CLIENT-URL:PATH} instead.

 QUERY
 ~~~~~
 ::